toolateralus/VM/lemur-vdk/computer.utils/tutorials - wip/terminal-and-aliases.md

 ```

 note that the behavior surrounding strings vs identifiers into
-the command Line is sketchy and somewhat unknown.
+the command Line is sketchy and somewhat unclear. the problem is a command can be implemented in
+javascript or c#, and they behave differently.
+C# commands are deprecated and should not be added.

 also, be aware that the commands that are written natively into
 the os (the commands that have descriptions and help infos)